OCA/product-attribute/purchase_product_template_tags/readme/DESCRIPTION.md

-Shows the Product Tags menu in Inventory app
+Shows the Product Tags menu in Purchase app